-Move the cursor away from the trace control tools to return to the real-time main interface.
+Move the cursor away from the trace control tools, or touch any place out of the trace window on the screen to return to the real-time main interface.

 When reviewing the traces, the monitor does not stop.
 The FH sound and numerics are all real time information of the current patient.